 Risks Associated With Options Transactions, Futures Contracts and Options on Futures Contracts.
 The writing and purchase of futures contracts and options on futures is a highly specialized activity that involves investment techniques and risks different from those associated with ordinary portfolio securities transactions.
-The successful use of futures contracts and options on futures depends in part on the Subadvisor and/or Advisor, as applicable's ability to predict future price fluctuations and, for hedging transactions, the degree of correlation between the futures contracts or options and the relevant securities or currency or other markets.
+The successful use of futures contracts and options on futures depends in part on the Advisor's ability to predict future price fluctuations and, for hedging transactions, the degree of correlation between the futures contracts or options and the relevant securities or currency or other markets.